BtSquared/Eve_HyperNet_Manager/README.md

 ***Description***

+as we all know internet spaceships is very serious business, and with serious business come serious spread sheets.
+I made this application to make one part of your internet space job much easier.

-this is a application that tracks jita market data and calculates and tracks how profittable a ship is when raffled off on the HyperNet and how profitable said ship has been over time
+this application tracks Jita market data, calculates and tracks how profitable a ship is when raffled off on the HyperNet as well as logs how profitable ships have been over time.

 ***Technologies Used***